-We would like to raise the question of whether the rays of the three polytopes studied here are rigid.
-Let us first consider the 600-cell.
-If each ray is considered to be an element of $\mathbb{RP}^{3}$, it is determined by three real numbers and the 60 rays are determined by 180 real numbers.
-However the 75 bases of the 600-cell imply 450 orthogonality relations between its rays, and since the number of constraints imposed by orthogonality (450) greatly exceeds the number of ray components (180), it would seem that the rays are uniquely determined.
-However, there could be rays in $\mathbb{RP}^{n}$ or $\mathbb{CP}^{n}$ for $n > 3$ that obey the same orthogonality relations as the rays of the 600-cell but are not unitarily equivalent to them, which would demonstrate that the 600-cell is not rigid.
-We show in the Appendix that of a subset of the rays of $E_8$ (or Gosset's polytope) satisfy all the orthogonality relations of the rays of the 600-cell but are not unitarily equivalent to them, thereby establishing that the 600-cell is not rigid.\\
+We would like to raise the question of whether the rays of the three polytopes studied here are rigid or not.
+First consider the 600-cell.
+Each ray is an element of $\mathbb{RP}^{3}$ and determined by three real numbers, and all 60 rays by 180 real numbers.
+However, the 75 bases of the 600-cell imply 450 orthogonality relations between its rays, and since the number of constraints imposed by orthogonality (450) greatly exceeds the number of ray components (180), it would seem that the rays are uniquely determined by orthogonality.
+However, there could be rays in $\mathbb{RP}^{n}$ or $\mathbb{CP}^{n}$ for $n > 3$ that obey the same orthogonality relations as the rays but are not unitarily equivalent to them, and this would demonstrate that the 600-cell is not rigid.
+We show in the Appendix that a subset of the rays of Gosset's polytope satisfy all the orthogonality relations of the rays of the 600-cell, but are not unitarily equivalent to them, and this establishes that the 600-cell is not rigid.\\

-However we cannot make a statement about the rigidity of either the 120-cell or Gosset's polytope.
-The number of orthogonalities in these polytopes (particularly the latter) is so large and imposes so many constraints that we feel that rigidity may well be forced.
-However, this is just a conjecture and we have not come close to proving it.
+However, we cannot make a statement about the rigidity of either the 120-cell or Gosset's polytope.
+The number of orthogonalities in both these polytopes (particularly the latter) is so large and imposes so many constraints that we feel that rigidity might well be forced.
+However, this is just a conjecture on our part and we have not come close to proving it.
 We leave it as an open problem to be considered.
-If these polytopes are rigid, that would certainly enhance their interest as far as quantum contextuality is concerned.\\
+If either of these polytopes could be shown to be rigid, that would certainly enhance its interest as far as quantum contextuality is concerned.\\

 One final point should be made.
 The bases of all three polytopes can be obtained as the products of powers of three unitary operators acting on the computational basis\cite{Waegell2011b}-\cite{Waegell2015}.
-If gates corresponding to the basic unitary operators can be designed, it would be possible to realize these polytopes (i.e., their bases) experimentally in the laboratory.
-This might be worth keeping in mind for the time when the technology for doing it becomes available. \\
+If gates corresponding to the basic operators can be constructed, it would be possible to realize these polytopes (i.e., their bases) experimentally in the laboratory.
+This might be worth keeping in mind for the future time when it becomes possible. \\

 {\bf Appendix: Proof that the 600-cell is not rigid}\\